merks/p2repo-sbom/docs/index.md

     Each installable unit is uniquely identified by its ID and version.
 - Artifact
   - This provides access to the actual physical artifacts, e.g., jars and binaries.
-    Each artifact is uniquely identified by its artifact key.
+    Each artifact is uniquely identified by its artifact key, i.e., its classifier, ID, and version.

 ### p2 Engine